-Newborn conjunctivitis is an inflammation of the surface or covering of the eye.
-It generally occurs in the first month of life.
+Newborn conjunctivitis is redness and swelling of the surface or covering of the eye.
+It generally occurs in the first 2 weeks of life.

 The most common symptoms are redness and swelling of the conjunctiva in the newborn.
 Newborn conjunctivitis may also cause: